-Soils now contain 3-7 times as much carbon as either the atmosphere or above-ground biomass.
+Soils now contain perhaps 3 times as much carbon as either the atmosphere or above-ground biomass.

 Ranching and farming can both move very large amounts of carbon from the air into soils - IF done right.